Reviewed by Whitney White, MS CMHC, NCC., LPC

 The causes of this disorder are unknown, but some believe that a combination of environmental factors and genetics could contribute to its development.
 Many individuals considered schizophrenic may not have a family history, although it is known to run in families.
-A person may have a genetic profile in relation to the disorder but never develop the condition itself.
+A person may have a genetic profile about the disorder but never develop the condition.

 Elements related to the environment may also play a role in the development of the disorder.
 Some studies suggest certain environmental conditions make a person vulnerable or may act as a trigger.
 Some researchers believe situations surrounding late-term pregnancy, birth complications, and abuse experienced as children could also be potential causes.
-These situations may induce stress during crucial physical development times that could influence the disorder's development later in life.
+These situations may induce stress during crucial physical development times, influencing the disorder's development later in life.

 Chemistry in the brain is another possible cause behind the development of the condition.
-Studies are ongoing to understand how abnormal structure may contribute to development, but it is not believed that a specific part of the brain experiencing problems results in the disorder.
+Studies are ongoing to understand how abnormal structure may contribute to growth, but it is not believed that a specific part of the brain experiencing problems results in disorder.

 What Are Effective Treatments?

-The right treatment options address related symptoms and help people live fulfilling lives.
+The proper treatment options address related symptoms and help people live fulfilling lives.
 In some cases, people can become free of symptoms and regain living in everyday life.
-It is crucial to get help for symptoms when they appear.
+It is crucial to get help for signs when they appear.
 Avoid paying attention to the stigma that surrounds the disorder.
 People learn how to manage their symptoms effectively, including:

-- Many options available help reduce or prevent symptoms related to disordered thinking, hallucination, paranoia, and delusions.
-It may take patience to know the best dosage and the right drug to take to produce positive results.
+- Many options help reduce or prevent symptoms of disordered thinking, hallucination, paranoia, and delusions.
+Knowing the best dosage and the right drug may take patience to produce positive results.

 - Working with a therapist may help with other symptoms like anxiety.
-People can also learn skills to improve their communication with others and address issues related to relationships.
-Individual and group therapy sessions have been useful while learning how others overcame their challenges.
+People can also learn skills to improve communication and address relationship issues.
+Individual and group therapy sessions have been helpful while learning how others overcame their challenges.

 Treatment strategies will take time to implement and may require readjustments.
 Recovery and managing symptoms require a long-term commitment.
 Even when you feel better, you need to continue your treatment accordingly.
 As your symptoms improve, medication adjustments by your doctor will be made.
 Any concerns about your treatment plan should be discussed with your doctor.